Mig-uel/animated-dsa/basic-sorts/README.md

 - After finding the minimum element in the unsorted portion, we swap it with the current element.
 - The process continues until the entire array is sorted.
 - The time complexity of selection sort is O(n^2) in the worst and average cases, making it inefficient for large datasets.
 However, it is simple to understand and implement.

+## Basic Sorts: Insertion Sort - Intro

+Insertion sort is a simple sorting algorithm that builds a sorted array (or list) one element at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.

+Insertion sort always starts with the second element in the array.
+It compares it with the first element and inserts it into the correct position in the sorted part of the array.
+It then moves to the next element and repeats the process until the entire array is sorted.